7onn/hurb/README.md

 # hurb
-this project is meant to accomplish the [delta challenge](https://github.com/hurbcom/challenge-delta)
+this project is meant to accomplish the [delta challenge](https://github.com/hurbcom/challenge-delta); although i have no intention of working there hahaha

 #### my setup
 - [docker](https://www.docker.com/get-started) 19.03.5 (633a0ea)